 Actions and reactions are set into motion and 24 years later a life is lost.

-The man was 48 years old when he dropped his bombs.
+The first man was 48 years old when he dropped his bombs.

 Circles and spirals; Direction and trajectory; Angles at once both acute and obtuse.

-The other man was 48 years old when he died.
+The second man was 48 years old when he died.

 Yosuke Yamahata was born on August 6, 1917.
 Family and friends had cause for celebration.